 Physical Education, Outdoor Education, Certificate III in Fitness

 To and from school and during lessons: on days in which PE practical lessons fall, students are only permitted to wear the Gleeson College tracksuit, track pants and rugby top, maroon and grey shorts, maroon and grey polo shirt, white monogrammed sport socks, suitable track shoes, and maroon Gleeson College cap or bucket hat.

-To and from school: on days in which practical lessons fall, students are only permitted to wear the Gleeson College maroon and grey Netball polo top, maroon and grey PE shorts and monogrammed white sport socks, with suitable track shoes and Gleeson College cap or bucket hat.
-Students are not permitted to wear their black netball shorts to/from school or outside of Netball practical lessons. *Time will be provided at the start and finish of lesson time to change into Netball uniform.
+To and from school: on days in which practical lessons fall, students are only permitted to wear the Gleeson College PE uniform.
+Students are not permitted to wear their black netball shorts and polo to/from school or outside of Netball practical lessons. *Time will be provided at the start and finish of lesson time to change into Netball uniform.